ebiwd/EBI-Framework/README.md

+# Release date approaching
+Teams have been testing and building with the new framework for 2 months and changes are falling ever more in the optimisation category.
+A stable release is planned for the next Web Guidelines Committee on 6 December.

 # EBI-Framework

 This, the EBI Visual Framework, is the successor to the current EBI Compliance Theme and is targeted for an autumn 2016 release.